Papers-jusuE404/somitogenesis2019/ATAC-seq/scripts/dataAnalysis/03_normalisation.md

 In order to remove the remaining technical variation in the data after the trended normalisation we can use surrogate variable analysis (sva) to infer the systematic effects in the data, that are not due to our conditions of interest.

 We use the `sva` function from the `sva` package.
 The input data is the normalised counts.
-The algorithm suggests one surrogate variable (sv).
+The algorithm identifies 12 surrogate variables (SVs).

 ```r